whisthq/whist/host-setup/README.md

 cd ~/fractal/host-service
 make run # keep this open in a separate terminal

-# run the Whist base container image
+# run the Whist base container image (swap base to browsers/chrome to run the Whist Chrome container)
 cd ~/fractal/mandelboxes
 ./run_local_mandelbox_image.sh base
 ```

+Additionally, you may optionally execute the command `run-chrome` on your instance, which will run all of the above commands for you, using the `browsers/chrome` image.

 ⚠️ If `./setup_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
 Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

 ⚠️ If the `./build_mandelbox_image.sh base` command fails due to apt being unable to fetch some archives (e.g. error: `E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?`), call `docker system prune -af` first, then run `./build_mandelbox_image.sh base` again.

 - Start a Whist protocol client to connect to the Whist protocol server running on your instance by following the instructions in [`protocol/client/README.md`](https://github.com/fractal/fractal/blob/dev/protocol/client/README.md).
-If a window pops up that streams the Whist base application, which is currently **xterm**, then you are all set!
+If a window pops up that streams the Whist base application, which is currently **xeyes**, then you are all set!

 - Note that we shut down our dev instances when we're not using them, e.g. evenings and weekends.
 [Here](https://tryfractal.slack.com/archives/CPV6JFG67/p1611603277006600) are some helpful scripts to do so.